ScarcelyThere/commandtolidil/README.md

 You may want to restart CUPS.
 Re-add your DeskJet F4180 and select the supplied PPD.

-Should you be using my custom HPLIP Meson build, dj3600command will find the `hpmud` library and use that to query the printer if the printer is set to use the HP backend.
+Should you be using my custom HPLIP Meson build, commandtolidil will find the `hpmud` library and use that to query the printer if the printer is set to use the HP backend.
 Using your distribution's HPLIP?
 Set the Meson build option `hpbackend` to `enabled` and we will try